Biden gets a rousing ovation from Democrats as he gives Harris an enthusiastic endorsement

-CHICAGO (AP) — President Joe Biden delivered his valedictory address to the Democratic National Convention on Monday night, as his decision to end his reelection bid released newfound energy within his party with Vice President Kamala Harris ′ elevation to the top of the ticket.
+CHICAGO (AP) — President Joe Biden delivered his valedictory address to the Democratic National Convention on Monday night, saying, "I gave my best to you" and basking in a long ovation that reflected the energy released by his decision to cede the stage to Vice President Kamala Harris.

-After 52 years rising to the pinnacle of influence within his party, Biden, 81, received a hero's welcome for the act of stepping aside for Harris, weeks after many in his party were pressuring him to drop his bid for reelection.
-One month after an unprecedented mid-campaign switch from Biden to Harris, the opening night of the convention in Chicago was designed as a handoff from the incumbent to his hand-picked successor — albeit four years before he intended for her to follow him.
+Biden, 81, received a hero's welcome weeks after many in his party were pressuring him to drop his bid for reelection.
+One month after an unprecedented mid-campaign switch, the opening night of the convention in Chicago was designed to give a graceful exit to the incumbent president and slingshot Harris toward a faceoff with Republican Donald Trump, whose comeback bid for the White House is viewed by Democrats as an existential threat.

+On Monday, Biden insisted he did not harbor any ill will about the impending end of his tenure — despite reports to the contrary — and called on the party to unite around Harris.

+“I made a lot of mistakes in my career, but I gave my best to you,” Biden said.

+Speaking clearly and energetically, Biden relished the chance to defend his record, advocate for his vice president and go on the attack against Trump.
+His delivery was more reminiscent of the Biden who won in 2020 than the mumbling and sometimes incoherent one-time candidate whose debate performance sparked the downfall of his reelection campaign.

-A visibly emotional Biden was greeted by a more than four-minute-long ovation and chants of “Thank you Joe.”
+Visibly emotional when he took the stage, Biden was greeted by a more than four-minute-long ovation and chants of “Thank you Joe.”

 “America, I love you,” he replied.

-“Because of you, we’ve had the most extraordinary four years of progress ever, period,” Biden declared.
-And then he interjected, “I say ‘we,’ I mean me and Kamala,’” sharing the credit for his most popular successes with the vice president who replaced him atop the ticket.

-Harris made an unannounced appearance onstage as the convention's prime-time program began Monday evening to thank Biden for his leadership in advance of his speech later on.
+“And like many of our best presidents,” he added in a nod to his own career, “she was also vice president.”

+Harris and second gentleman Doug Emhoff came out after his address to embrace him and his family.

-“Joe, thank you for your historic leadership, for your lifetime of service to our nation, and for all you’ll continue to do," she said.
+“Joe, thank you for your historic leadership, for your lifetime of service to our nation, and for all you’ll continue to do,” she said earlier in the evening.
 “We are forever grateful to you.”

-The Democratic Party would almost certainly have been in a far worse state if Biden had continued to cling to his campaign, despite growing concerns about his mental and physical acuity after struggling to complete sentences during his debate against Trump.

-Democrats took turns praising Biden's leadership and his choice in Harris to succeed him.
-“I’ve never know a more compassionate man than Joe Biden,” said his longtime confidant Delaware Sen. Chris Coons, who led the crowd in a “we love Joe” chant.

-They tried to connect both Biden and Harris to what the party sees as the governing pair's most popular accomplishments: leading the country out of the depths of the COVID-19 pandemic, pushing for massive investments in the country's infrastructure, working to lower healthcare costs and promoting clean energy.
+A long list of high-profile speakers tried to connect both Biden and Harris to what the party sees as the governing pair's most popular accomplishments.

-“Thanks to Joe and Kamala, we reduced the price of prescription drugs, repaired roads and bridges and replaced lead pipes," said South Carolina Rep. Jim Clyburn, whose 2020 endorsement was critical to Biden winning that primary.
-He added that one of Biden's best decisions was "selecting Kamala Harris as his vice president and endorsing her to succeed him.”

 Former Secretary of State Hillary Clinton, who was greeted with prolonged applause, saluted Harris while noting her potential to break the “highest, hardest glass ceiling” to become America’s first female president.
 Clinton was the Democratic nominee in 2016, but she lost that election to Trump.